arnaud-engineer/LakeEwok/README.md

 ## Demo

 You can access a live demo of the front-end at [lakeewok.arnaud.cool](https://lakeewok.arnaud.cool) (mockup).
-For obvious security reasons, I refuse to install it on a wordpress.
+For obvious security reasons, I refuse to install it on an actual Wordpress.

 ## Licence